 If, however, you know no one will be available at the time of the arrival of your guests, you can always use self-check-in options.
 Of course, you will have to let your guests know if they have to check in themselves and mention the check-in details on your hosting profile.

 It is up to you how much you want to charge a guest per night and in total.
 Nonetheless, it is worth noting that Airbnb tools can help you pick your prices in a standard way.
 These tools also allow you to assign custom pricing controls during specific seasons and weekends.

-Nevertheless, make sure your prices are within the realm of reasons for your guests and within the realm of profit for you.
+Nevertheless, make sure your prices are within the realm of reasons.
 If your prices are too low, you will easily lose money.
-If your prices are too high, you will easily lose guests and customers.
+If your prices are too high, you will quickly lose guests and customers.